-See Also: How to Survive With an Idiot Boss
+See Also: What to Do When Your Boss is an Idiot

 In any office, there are always going to be smart people mixed in with stupid people and everyone having to find ways to coexist.
 The smart ones will sometimes find themselves jealous of the peace the idiot gets; depending on the idiot, they will either be glad they’re not continually pestered or the smallest bit jealous that no one ever thinks they have anything to say.